janit/symfony-hybrid-flex-port/README.md

 Note: You can also use Encore to run Webpack dev server for live reloads, etc. More information in the Symfony documentation:
 <a href="http://symfony.com/doc/current/frontend/encore/dev-server.html">Using webpack-dev-server and HMR</a>

-## Background information to follow

-As a bonus I will be adding example TypeScript Type Definitions for the example animation of how it is like to work with TypeScript and how you could benefit from using strong types in your front end development workflow.

-An article with the background is published here: <a href="https://www.symfony.fi/entry/sharing-state-in-a-symfony-hybrid-app-with-twig-react-etc">Sharing state in a Symfony hybrid with Twig, React and other JavaScript apps</a>